iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

-% I am a horse in the land of booleans
+# I am a horse in the land of booleans
-% 120 hour epic
-% sax marathon

 > Any program is only as good as it is useful. <small>Linus Torvalds</small>

-## Synopsis

-- `if` and truthiness
-- everything is an expression / has a value

 ## Fork this